apache/pekko-http/docs/src/main/paradox/routing-dsl/source-streaming-support.md

 to render multiple JSON objects in a line-by-line fashion (Twitter's streaming APIs for example), while others simply return very large arrays, which could be streamed as well.

-Akka defaults to the second one (streaming a JSON Array), as it is correct JSON and clients not expecting a streaming API would still be able to consume it in a naive way if they'd want to.
+Apache Pekko defaults to the second one (streaming a JSON Array), as it is correct JSON and clients not expecting a streaming API would still be able to consume it in a naive way if they'd want to.

 The line-by-line approach however is also pretty popular even though it is not valid JSON.
 Its simplicity for